shanutheflash/Joker_thebot/README.md

 ### Developer verification

 To run this bot it is required for you to verify that you have some basic python knowledge.
-To do so copy the `captcha_template.py` file to a file named `captcha.py`, this file should be placed in your `tg_bot` folder, alongside the `__main__.py` file.
+To do so copy the `captcha_template.py` file to a file named `captcha.py`, this file should be placed in your `FFbot` folder, alongside the `__main__.py` file.

-Now follow the instructions in said file and read the output at the beginning of `python3 -m tg_bot` to figure out a solution.
+Now follow the instructions in said file and read the output at the beginning of `python3 -m FFbot` to figure out a solution.
 Good Luck!

 > Keep in mind that we won't help you figure out the solution to the dynamic captcha.
 If you can't figure it out we're afraid you probably shouldn't be using tgbot